rohetoric/text-vector-visualisation/_posts/2020-05-18-ExecutionSteps.md

 ---
-toc: true
+toc: false
 layout: post
 description: A complete guide on the requirements needed and the step by step execution of the exploration-pipeline.
 categories: [markdown]
-title: Requirements and Execution Steps
+title: Prerequisites for Exploration-Pipeline
 ---
+# Requirements and Execution Steps

 ## Requirements and Dependencies